12 Best Shoulder Exercises for Men

 - Responsibly return to the starting position.

 Why it Works: The reverse pec dec is a terrific exercise for isolating your rear deltoids and strengthening your upper back.
 By growing this area, it will help to make your shoulders more defined and rounded, however, that’s not the only benefit.
 Adding size to your upper back may help with posture and improve your other lifts.

 This wildly effective full shoulder workout targets your middle deltoids, though it also builds upon your overall physique.
 You can perform it in either a standing (bent-over) or seated position.

-- Start with a dumbbell in each hand, keeping your chest up, your back flat, your knees slightly bent, and your eyes focussed toward a fixed point on the floor.
+- Start with a dumbbell in each hand (not so heavy you can’t control the weight during the movement), keeping your chest up, your back flat, your knees slightly bent, and your eyes focussed toward a fixed point on the floor.

 - Now, bend over until your core is basically parallel with the ground, and hang the dumbbells directly underneath you, all while keeping your elbows in a slightly bent position.

 - Next, raise both dumbbells up and out to your sides, forming an arc until your upper arms are even with your torso.

 - Take a brief pause at the top before lowering the dumbbells back into starting position.

 Why it Works: Much like the front raise, lateral raises promote arm abduction and flexion on the frontal or sagittal plane, respectively.
 This area is largely used to stimulate the shoulders muscles, which is great if you’re wanting to grow a more rounded upper body.
 This is due to the impact on the Medial deltoid.
 A recent study found that this muscle group was highly active during lateral raises, “particularly when the humerus had a neutral or internal rotation”.
 (11)